Subscribe to The Alabama Transfers Advisor, your source for all things transfer in AL. Plus, send story submissions!

 Some Areas do not require specific courses, but instead let you pick from a list of AGSC-approved courses.
 Just make sure you check how your chosen courses will transfer to each university, as this may vary.

-What does it mean when the course table says “Area Core” or “Elective Only”?
+What does it mean when the course equivalency table says “Area Core” or “Elective Only”?

 Some courses at a community college don’t have an exact equivalent at a given university.
 However, we recognize that they impart valuable knowledge.

 So, rather than throwing those credits away when you transfer, the universities choose to accept them as “Area Core” or “Elective” courses.
-This means that they’ll apply toward the Area (I–V) that the course falls under, but not toward any specific course.
+This means that the university does not have an exact equivalent course but that they will apply course credit a specified Area (I–V).

 How will my AP or CLEP credits transfer?